Skip to content

 Physical Security and Responsible Device Disposal

 Software-based protections can be bypassed entirely if an attacker gains physical access to a device.
 This applies especially to routers, NAS drives, and smart home hubs that serve as central control points for your network.
-Keep these devices in locations not accessible to visitors—a locked utility closet or secured cabinet is sufficient for most households.
+Keep these devices in locations not accessible to visitors.
+A locked utility closet or secured cabinet is sufficient for most households.
 Devices with visible USB ports or factory reset buttons are particularly susceptible to tampering when left in accessible areas.

 The same logic applies to disabling unnecessary features.
-Smart speakers, security cameras, and many appliances include microphones, cameras, Bluetooth radios, and location-tracking capabilities that remain active by default even when you are not using them.
+Smart speakers, security cameras, and many appliances include microphones, cameras, Bluetooth radios, and location-tracking capabilities that remain active by default even when you are not actively using them.
 Every enabled sensor or radio that serves no active purpose expands your attack surface.
 Turn off Bluetooth on smart TVs and speakers when not actively using it.
 Disable location tracking on home automation hubs when precise location data is not required.
-Disconnect devices you no longer use entirely—an idle IP camera or old smart thermostat still connected to your network remains a live target.
+Disconnect devices you no longer use entirely.
+An idle IP camera or old smart thermostat still connected to your network remains a live target.

 Secure Device Disposal

 Security researchers have repeatedly demonstrated that factory resets on some IoT devices do not fully overwrite stored credentials or network configuration data.
 Electronic waste (e-waste) disposal is a security step, not an afterthought.
-Use a certified e-waste recycler for final disposal; many municipalities provide drop-off programs that include secure data destruction services.
+Use a certified e-waste recycler for final disposal.
+Many municipalities provide drop-off programs that include secure data destruction services.

 Monitoring Your Smart Home Network for Threats

 Router traffic logs: Most modern routers log connection attempts and device activity.
 Review these monthly or configure alerts for unusual outbound connections.
-Look for devices sending abnormally large data volumes outside normal usage hours, or connecting to unfamiliar IP address ranges—particularly foreign IP blocks that your devices have no legitimate reason to contact.
+Look for devices sending abnormally large data volumes outside normal usage hours, or connecting to unfamiliar IP address ranges, particularly foreign IP blocks that your devices have no legitimate reason to contact.

-DNS filtering: Services like Cloudflare's 1.1.1.1 for Families or the open-source Pi-hole block connections to known malicious domains at the network level—including command-and-control servers that compromised IoT devices use to receive attacker instructions.
+DNS filtering: Services like Cloudflare's 1.1.1.1 for Families or the open-source Pi-hole block connections to known malicious domains at the network level, including command-and-control servers that compromised IoT devices use to receive attacker instructions.
 DNS filtering catches threats that endpoint tools miss because it operates on network traffic rather than individual devices.

 Signs a Smart Home Device May Be Compromised